Martinomagnifico/martinomagnifico/README.md

-For Quarto, there are also a few plugins specifically made for that environment:
+For Quarto, there are also a few of the above plugins specifically adapted for that environment:

 |Name|Description|
 |:-------------|:-------------|